 Alison Currie is an Adelaide based independent choreographer and dance artist.
 Her work is primarily concerned with how the animate and inanimate bodies connect, compare and impact one another.
 Her work crosses the mediums dance, performance art, sculpture and installation and is made for theatres, galleries and public spaces.

 Image credit: Bridget Currie

-Alison Currie is a maker and performer of dance with a BA in Dance Performance from Adelaide Collage of the Arts 2003.
-In 2007 she was awarded the inaugural Arts SA triennial project grant for her first major work 42a which premiered at the Australian Experimental Art Foundation in 2008 and toured to Brisbane, Sydney and Melbourne in 2010.
-Alison choreographed Restless Dance Theatre’s Bedroom Dancing that was awarded Outstanding Achievement in Youth and Community Dance 2010 Australian Dance Awards.
+Alison Currie is a maker and performer of dance with a Research Masters in Choreography and Performance from the University of Roehampton, London and a BA in Dance Performance from Adelaide College of the Arts.
+Alison was mentored by Amanda Phillips and Solon Ulbrich.
+She was awarded the inaugural Arts South Australia triennial project grant for her first major work ‘42a’ which premiered at the Australian Experimental Art Foundation and toured to Brisbane, Sydney and Melbourne, Australia.
+Alison choreographed Restless Dance Theatre’s Bedroom Dancing, directed by Steve Mayhew, which was awarded Outstanding Achievement in Youth and Community Dance Australian Dance Awards.

 “Alison Currie blends, shoves and tears down walls to bring her audience an involving experiment in art and choreography.”
 Paul Cotton, Adelaide City Search

 “It is a fascinating piece in concept and realisation.”
 Jill Sykes, Sydney Morning Herald